Table of Contents

 That estimate is used in budgeting.
 Before you begin budgeting, you must have a rough notion of how much anything will cost.
 Budgeting is the method of determining the sources of cash to be used to cover the cost estimate rather than the amounts.

-A cost baseline is the project's approved budget, split down into a list of wages, raw material, equipment, and other expenses.
+A cost baseline is the project's approved budget, split down into a list of wages, raw materials, equipment, and other expenses.
 It's the total of the project's cost estimates for all of the tasks.

 Management reserves are the variation between the cost baseline and the project budget.